ppy/osu-wiki/wiki/History_of_osu!/2010/en.md

 An osu! update added new sprites for the Taiko mode.[^stable-b1696]

-From 20 November to 28 November, the Flashlight mod became disabled in online rankings once again after being part of a heavy discussion due to players still being able to cheat with the mod.[^flashlight-3][^flashlight-4]
+From 20 November to 28 November, the Flashlight mod became disabled in online rankings once again after heavy discussion due to players still being able to cheat with the mod.[^flashlight-3][^flashlight-4]

 ## References